SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 ```

 **Dealing with the damned pin interrupts**
-When you ARE disabling the interrupt, AND the interrupt flag will fire the ISR even when interupt isn't enabled (ie, like a PORT pin interrupt), there are several approaches
+When you ARE disabling the interrupt, AND the interrupt flag will fire the ISR even when interrupt isn't enabled (ie, like a PORT pin interrupt), there are several approaches
 ```cpp
 ISR(PORTA_PORT_vect) {
   //check flags